 So brilliantly, the Titans made sure to hilariously call him out.

 Derrick Henry’s night was by far his best NFL performance of his career and should bring back some great memories for the Crimson Tide faithful, who watched Henry do this on a regular basis.

 From 2013-15, Henry ran wild in Tuscaloosa, Alabama, and all over SEC defenses, compiling 3,591 yards with 42 rushing touchdowns in his career en route to winning the Heisman Trophy, Maxwell Award, Doak Walker Award and Walter Camp Award in 2015.

 Henry was also the SEC Offensive Player of the Year, unanimous All-American and helped the Crimson Tide win the SEC and College Football Playoff national championship.

 College football fans remember how dominant Henry was.
 Titans fans realized how dominant Henry can be with one of the best runs in NFL history.

-Rovell forget them both and paid the price by calling the 99-yard touchdown run one of the worst tackling jobs on his Twitter account.
+Rovell forgot them both and paid the price by calling the 99-yard touchdown run one of the worst tackling jobs on his Twitter account.